Malavika2505/22122131-MDS273L-JAVA/lab2/README.md

 Explanation

 1.The program starts by importing the necessary Java utility classes and defining a class called "lab2".<br>
 2.Inside the "lab2" class, the main method is defined, which is the entry point of the program.
-The main method creates an instance of the Scanner class to read user input, initializes an array called "arr" with three initial names, and sets a variable called "count" to 3.<b>
+The main method creates an instance of the Scanner class to read user input, initializes an array called "arr" with three initial names, and sets a variable called "count" to 3.<br>
 3.The program then enters a do-while loop that repeatedly asks the user to choose from four options: Enter a name, Search for a name, Remove a name, and Show all names.<b>
-4.Depending on the user's input, the program executes one of four cases using a switch statement.<b>
+4.Depending on the user's input, the program executes one of four cases using a switch statement.<br>
-In the "Enter a name" case, the program prompts the user to enter a name, checks if the name already exists in the array, and adds it to the array if it doesn't already exist.<b>
+In the "Enter a name" case, the program prompts the user to enter a name, checks if the name already exists in the array, and adds it to the array if it doesn't already exist.<br>
-5.In the "Search for a name" case, the program prompts the user to enter a name to search for, searches the array for the name, and displays a message indicating whether or not the name was found.<b>
+5.In the "Search for a name" case, the program prompts the user to enter a name to search for, searches the array for the name, and displays a message indicating whether or not the name was found.<br>
-6.In the "Remove a name" case, the program prompts the user to enter a name to remove, searches the array for the name, removes the name from the array if it exists, and decrements the "count" variable.<b>
+6.In the "Remove a name" case, the program prompts the user to enter a name to remove, searches the array for the name, removes the name from the array if it exists, and decrements the "count" variable.<br>
-7.In the "Show all names" case, the program displays all the names in the array<b>
+7.In the "Show all names" case, the program displays all the names in the array<br>
-8.After each case is executed, the program prompts the user to press 'y' to continue or any other key to exit the loop.
+8.After each case is executed, the program prompts the user to press 'y' to continue or any other key to exit the loop.<br>
 The program continues to loop until the user decides to exit by entering a key other than 'y'.
 Once the loop has exited, the program prints "program end" and terminates.